raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

 To use rebalance-lnd, use the "rebalance-lnd" user.

 * To rebalance a channel, simply choose a channel with too little inbound capacity (e.g., a 2M sats channel with only 200,000 sats on your local side).
 The program will automatically select the source channel, the amount sent and the maximum economic fee that should be pay.
+Replace `ChannelID` with the short 18 digits channel ID (but 123456x123x1 and 123456:123:1 formats are also accepted).

  ```sh
   $ rebalance.py --to ChannelID